Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Suitability of Existing Work Motivation Scales

-For both of the minimally adapted work motivation scales, we collected 500 responses from crowdworkers residing in the USA.
-Anonymity was ensured.
-After removing spammers (also see Section \ref{sec:validation}), the sample size was 424 for the WEIMS and 414 for the MWMS.
-This constitutes a subject to item ratio higher than 20:1 which is a suitable ratio for factor analysis \cite{osborne2009best, froman2001elements}.
+For both the A-WEIMS and the A-MWMS, we collected responses from 500 crowdworkers residing in the USA.
+The surveys were posted as tasks on CrowdFlower and anonymity was ensured in the description of the tasks.
+After removing spammers (also see Section \ref{sec:validation}), the sample size was 424 for the A-WEIMS and 414 for the A-MWMS.
+This entails a subject-to-item ratio higher than 20:1, which is a suitable ratio for factor analysis \cite{osborne2009best, froman2001elements}.
+The questionnaires adhered to the default design of the CrowdFlower platform and the design was very similar to that used in the later validation of the MCMS scale (see figures in Appendix~\ref{app:interface}).

+\textbf{Confirmatory Factor Analysis.} Confirmatory factor analysis (CFA) is a multivariate data analysis technique used to test how well latent constructs, specified according to theory, represent reality according to the data gathered \cite{hair2018multivariate}.
+We used CFA to evaluate the psychometric quality (i.e., the quality of the measurement of the latent constructs) of the A-WEIMS and the A-MWMS.
+In particular, we evaluated the factor structure of the items with CFAs, using the R packages lavaan \cite{lavaan} and semtools \cite{semtools}.

-\textbf{Confirmatory Factor Analysis.} We use confirmatory factor analysis (CFA) for evaluating the factor structure of the models.
-For all confirmatory factor analyses, we used the R packages lavaan \cite{lavaan} and semtools \cite{semtools}.
-As the item distributions were skewed, we used a robust maximum likelihood estimator (as suggested in e.g. \cite{de2013construct}).
-By specifying a robust maximum likelihood estimator, the model parameters were estimated with robust standard errors and a Satorra-Bentler (S-B) scaled test statistic is reported \cite{lavaan}.
+Because of non-normality of the item distributions, we used a robust maximum likelihood estimator (as suggested in e.g. \cite{finney2006non, de2013construct}).
+By specifying a robust maximum likelihood estimator, the model parameters were estimated with robust standard errors, and a Satorra-Bentler (S-B) scaled test statistic is reported \cite{satorra2010ensuring, lavaan}.